Ttesori/100-days/README.md

 - Covered more array methods in BCP, recorded self solving exercises -- this was the first group in the self-paced class I remember having a really hard time with.
 But luckily my brain absorbed the solutions because I was able to solve them all this time.

 ## 5/4/2021

+- Worked on a leetcode problem on rotating arrays -- thought I was so cool and could use the solution I came up with for one of the problems last night.
+But it wasn't efficient enough for LC, but I read some of the hints and came up with another solution that passed.
+Hooray!